ChengqiLiu/2IMS30-Defence-Design/Readme.md

 **Group 6:  Groote Woortmann Arthur (arthurgrootewoortmann@gmail.com), Ruxandra Hristache (ruxi.hristache@yahoo.com), Chengqi Liu (chengqiliu946@gmail.com)**

-The Contiki-NG configuration code of the Malicious Node can be found in the folder "Attack-Design".
+The Contiki-NG code of the Malicious Node can be found in the compressed file "contiki-ng_mal.zip".
 The configurations of the other nodes (Border-Router, Node 1, Node 2, Sensniff) are the same as Lab 3.

 The defence design code can be found in the folder "Defence-Design".